Differential Equations Stability And Chaos In Dynamic Economics

 Release Date : 2005-07-18

-Differential Equations Bifurcations And Chaos In Economics written by Wei-Bin Zhang and has been published by World Scientific Publishing Company this book supported file pdf, txt, epub, kindle and other format this book has been release on 2005-07-18 with Business & Economics categories.
+Differential Equations Bifurcations And Chaos In Economics written by Wei-bin Zhang and has been published by World Scientific Publishing Company this book supported file pdf, txt, epub, kindle and other format this book has been release on 2005-07-18 with Business & Economics categories.

 Although the application of differential equations to economics is a vast and vibrant area, the subject has not been systematically studied; it is often treated as a subsidiary part of mathematical economics textbooks.
 This book aims to fill that void by providing a unique blend of the theory of differential equations and their exciting applications to dynamic economics.
 Containing not just a comprehensive introduction to the applications of the theory of linear (and linearized) differential equations to economic analysis, the book also studies nonlinear dynamical systems, which have only been widely applied to economic analysis in recent years.
 It provides comprehensive coverage of the most important concepts and theorems in the theory of differential equations in a way that can be understood by any reader who has a basic knowledge of calculus and linear algebra.
 In addition to traditional applications of the theory to economic dynamics, the book includes many recent developments in different fields of economics.

-Chaotic Dynamics
+Economic Dynamics

 DOWNLOAD

-Author : Alfredo Medio
+Author : Ronald Shone

 language : en